 Click on a selection here:or scroll down the page to read the rules.

-Score is kept on a cumulative basis, as each game consists of a number of hands.
-The number of hands in a game is equal to the number of domino suits (numbers).
-In other words, Double-6 dominoes have 7 suits (0-7), Double-9 dominoes have 10 suits (0-9), Double-12 dominoes have 13 suits (0-12), and Double-15 dominoes have 16 suits (0-15).
-While low hand scores are important, only the cumulative score matters: Lowest final score wins the game.
+Score is kept on a cumulative basis, as each game consists of a certain number of hands.
+The number of hands in a game is equal to the number of domino suits (numbers/colors).
+Double-6 dominoes have 7 suits (0-7), so there are 7 hands to play.
+Double-9 dominoes have 10 suits (0-9), so there are 10 hands to play.
+Double-12 dominoes have 13 suits (0-12), so there are 13 hands to play.
+Double-15 dominoes have 16 suits (0-15), so there are 16 hands to play.
+While low hand scores are important, only the cumulative score matters.
+The player with the lowest final score wins the game.